 When trying to deliver concise messages, utilize social media carefully.
 Though its speed to delivery and size of potential audience is great, the limited amount of characters and space can force editing choices you might not make in a longer format.
 Once you publish information on a social platform it is out there to be seen by the world, and no matter how quickly you hit delete the impact has been made.
 Social media outlets have begun to take action against misinformation on their platforms to curb the infodemic.
 You do not want your organization’s content and brand to labeled as misleading or harmful.
 Twitter, Facebook and other platforms shouldn’t be expected to edit or review content.
 It’s our responsibility as communicators to make sure what we put out there is true and not misleading to the public.

 3. Authenticity is key.
-We have all heard brands come out of the woodwork in 2020 to pledge their support to their customers during these “unprecedented times.”
+We heard brands come out of the woodwork in 2020 to pledge their support to their customers during these “unprecedented times.”
 For some, this sentiment may be genuine, but when it’s not, it is very clear to the consumer.
 The desire to acknowledge the unique public health crisis we are all facing is understandable, but if your brand doesn’t stand out by offering content that is authentic and valuable, it risks being just another voice saying the same thing.

 Need help cutting through the noise and identifying the meaningful messages your brand can share during the pandemic?
 Contact us.